Des Moines, Washington: History

-There is no evidence that Native American tribes had permanent settlements in Des Moines.
-However, there is ample evidence that the Duwamish and Muckleshoot Indian tribes came to Des Moines for fishing and clamming.

 What was to become Des Moines was first explored by Europeans on May 26, 1792, during the exploration of British naval Captain George Vancouver on his flagship HMS Discovery.
 The first Americans to visit the area were part of Charles Wilkes' Expedition.

-The first known settler was John Moore, who probably arrived about 1867.
+The first known settler was John Moore, who probably arrived circa 1867.
 His homestead claim certificate (#285) was granted on July 2, 1872.

-In 1887 F.A.
+In 1887, F.A.
 Blasher persuaded some friends in his home city of Des Moines, Iowa, to help finance the development of a town on Puget Sound.
 The work was done by the Des Moines Improvement Company.
 In 1889 the area was platted into lots and sold by the Des Moines Improvement Company, which had been incorporated by F. A. Blasher, Orin Watts Barlow, Charles M. Johnson, and John W. Kleeb.
 Lumber mills provided the community with its primary employment.

 Early transportation to Des Moines was by water.
-The mosquito fleet provided access to Seattle, Tacoma, and Vashon Island.
+The mosquito fleet provided access to Seattle, Tacoma, and Vashon.
 The first road, the Brick Highway, was completed in May 1916.
 The first cross-Puget Sound automobile ferry started service from Des Moines to Portage on November 13, 1916.
 This ferry service continued until September 1921.
 Before World War II farming fueled the local economy.

-Following the war, suburbanization of the community occurred.
+Following the war, suburbanization of the community took place.
 With increased population, the county government was unable to supply the level of service and local control desired by Des Moines residents.
-In response to this, Des Moines was officially incorporated on June 17, 1959.
+In response to these needs, Des Moines was officially incorporated on June 17, 1959.

 On December 12, 1969, an F3 tornado injured one person near Saltwater State Park.
-The city's most visible asset is its 838-berth small boat marina that was opened on May 10, 1970.
-In 1980, a 670 ft concrete and aluminum fishing pier was built at the north end of the marina.
+The city's most visible asset is its 838-berth small boat marina, that was opened on May 10, 1970.
+In 1980, a 670 ft concrete and aluminum fishing pier was built at the northern end of the marina.

 Property within the city has been the subject of land buyouts because of noise from aircraft landing or taking off from the Seattle–Tacoma International Airport, which is located 2 mi north of Des Moines.

 On November 22, 1982, Des Moines annexed the nearby community of Zenith, a farming community founded in 1906 that later became a bedroom community for Boeing workers.